SAMOS-76/House-Helping-Robot/README.md

 ## ⚙️ How It Works

-1. User gives a simple command — e.g. `"Grab the cup"`.
+1. User gives a simple command — e.g. `"Grab the vase"`.
 2. The robot:
    - Uses **object recognition** to identify the target.
    - Calculates **distance** with a **depth camera**.